TheGort/thegort.github.io/cv.md

 **Bilingual Data Analyst**

 *Council of Ministers of Education, Canada*
-* Serve as the primary data analyst for the Pan-Canadian Indicators on Student Financial Assistance(PCISFA) project, working closely with provincial and territorial partners to collect and analyze largescale data on student financial aid programs
+- Lead data analyst for the Pan-Canadian Indicators on Student Financial Assistance (PCISFA) project, working closely with 13 provincial and territorial partners to collect and analyze large-scale data, and deliver actionable insights on student financial aid programs.
-* Design and maintain a comprehensive database with over 100 indicators, automating data collection and analysis workflows using **Python**, **Excel** and PivotTables
+- Design and maintain a national database with over 100+ indicators, improving reliability and automating data collection processes with Python (NumPy, pandas) and Excel, reducing manual workload by ~40%.
-* Produce annual reports featuring detailed visualizations and statistical tables, providing insights to support evidence-based policymaking
+- Produce annual insight reports featuring Power BI dashboards, statistical tables, and trend analyses, translating complex findings into clear, evidence-based recommendations for policymakers and government officials.
-* Conduct annual methodological reviews of indicators and data points to ensure accuracy and alignment with provincial, territorial, and federal frameworks
+- Conduct annual methodological reviews, including data testing, validation, and policy alignment to ensure consistency and accuracy across diverse data sources and evolving policy frameworks.

 &nbsp;